Ariyamandebnath/BeaconBox/Readme.md

 # BeaconBox
-This her is a fullstack wallet web appliction that let you store ,transect , and monitor your financial execution through-out you using it
+This here is a fullstack wallet web appliction that let you store ,transect , and monitor your financial execution through-out you using it

 ## Technicallities